sjthesahiljoseph/SJtheSahilJosephComputer/README.md

     - And only show taskbar dots even when app is opened.

 ## Mail Client:
-- GMail Web:
+- Microsoft Outlook:
-    - Use GMail Web for Mails with sjthesahiljoseph@gmail.com.
+    - Use Microsoft Outlook for Mails with sjthesahiljoseph@gmail.com.

+## Personal Notes:
+- Notion:
+    - Use Notion for Personal Notes.
+From Mobile and Computer.

 ## Browser Apps:
-- Gmail, Instagram, LinkedIn, GitHub = From Mobile & Browser.
+- Instagram, LinkedIn, GitHub = From Mobile & Browser.
 - YouTube Studio & YouTube = From Mobile & Browser.
 - Payment Apps = From Mobile & Browser.
-- Personal Notes = Google Keep Notes from Mobile & Browser.

 ## SJ Mobile:
-- Always Light Mode.
+- Always Dark Mode.
 - Desktop & Lock Screen Wallpaper any good default wallpaper.
 - Ringtone ringtone.mp3.
 - Notification notification.mp3.